 There’s a reason why the Museum of Play in Rochester honored “the stick” as toy of the year in the past.
 It can be used as a wand, a sword, a ruler, and a flagpole.
 You can even find a great list of open ended toys in their National Toy Hall of Fame.

 Here are some basic ideas to help you get started.
-Plus, I’ll share my top picks for this holiday season!
+Plus, I’ll share my top past picks for the holiday season!

 Blocks and Stem Open Ended Toy Ideas